What Is IRS Form 945 Series?

 - The IRS Form 945-A is due on the same day as the form it is filed with;

 - IRS Form 945-X can be filed within 3 years since the form with over-reported taxes was filed or 2 years since these taxes were paid.
 If the form is used to correct underreported taxes, the form must be filed within 3 years after filing the corrected form.
-If the due date falls on Saturday, Sunday or legal holiday, the due date is the next business day.
+If the due date falls on Saturday, Sunday, or a legal holiday, the due date is the next business day.
 However, it is highly recommended to file the correction form as soon as possible, after the mistake was discovered.

 If any of the forms are filed late, the IRS imposes a penalty up to 25% of the amount of unpaid tax, 5% for each month the form is late.
 If the employer receives the notice from the IRS about the imposed penalty, they should reply with a detailed explanation, why the form was filed late and if the IRS considers it reasonable, the penalty can be avoided.
 Also, if the IRS receives the form late, but the envelope with the form is postmarked by the U.S. Postal Service on or before the due date and deposits are made on time, the form will be treated as filed on time.